 Amusement parks in Myrtle Beach have come and gone, but Family Kingdom has withstood the test of time.
-This seaside amusement park offers an unlimited pass for their 38 rides at $27.95 per person/child per day that will keep the kids scrambling from ride to ride and the energy level high.
-Opt to buy individual tickets, but that can be expensive if you wish to enjoy more than a few rides.
-Add an all-day Splashes Water Park pass for $9.95 more.
-You can also visit the water park without going to Family Kingdom for $19.95 each for those over 2 years old. or $19.95 each.
+This amusement park on the beach offers an unlimited pass for their 38 rides at $32.95 per person/child per day that will keep the kids scrambling from ride to ride and the energy level high.
 Sign up on Family Kingdom’s website for money saving park coupons.

 Free concerts are available at North Myrtle Beach (Music on Main) on Thursdays from 7 to 9 PM and the Myrtle Beach Boardwalk, Monday through Saturday, both during the summer months.
 There is often face painting and balloon animal options for the kids, while adults can enjoy talented musicians and live music.